 Is home equity assistance right for me?

-have had your home equity account open for at least 9 months
+Your home equity account has been open for at least nine months

-have not received home equity account loan assistance once in the past 12 months or twice in the past 5 years
+You haven't received home equity assistance once in the past 12 months, or twice in the past five years

-be experiencing a financial hardship, such as job loss, divorce or medical emergency
+You're experiencing a financial hardship, such as reduced income or divorce

 How do I get started with home equity assistance?

 Now that I'm in the process, what's next?

 Before you call, please have your home equity loan or line of credit number and gather the following information for everyone listed on your home equity loan or line of credit:

 - Monthly income — have both your pre-tax (gross) income and take-home income (net or after taxes) amounts available

 - All household expenses, such as food, utilities and Internet